maxwellwebber/GoFigure/README.md

     $ node server.js

-Once the server is running, open the project in the shape of 'https://team-go-figure-exburt.c9users.io/'
+Once the server is running, open the project in the shape of 'https://team-go-figure-exburt.c9users.io/' if running from our cloud 9 or localhost:3000 if running from a local repository.